stashed/docs/docs/guides/latest/auto-backup/workload.md

 We are going to use [GCS Backend](/docs/guides/latest/backends/gcs.md) to store the backed up data.
 You can use any supported backend you prefer.
 You just have to configure Storage Secret and `spec.backend` section of `BackupConfigurationTemplate` to match your backend.
 To learn which backends are supported by Stash and how to configure them, please visit [here](/docs/guides/latest/backends/overview.md).

+> Note: If the bucket already exists, you don't need to give any special permission to Stash.
+However, if the bucket does not exist, Stash  will create the bucket.
+In this case, you must give `create`, `delete`, `get` and  `list` permission of storage objects.
+These permissions are included in `Storage Object Admin` role.
+Make sure the service account key you use for Stash has these permissions.

 **Create Storage Secret:**

 At first, let's create a Storage Secret for the GCS backend,